AshrafHassan-RH/dev-acm/README.md

 These commands need to be run on each cluster where compliance operator was deployed.

 ## Troubleshooting RHACM

+### RHACM degraded due to stale RHACM repurces on managed cluster

 In situations when you cannot import managed cluster due to stale managed cluster ACM services you need to do a cleanup of those services on the managed cluster in order to b able to reimport cluster to ACM.
 This happens when cluster was detached and ACM servies on managed clusters did not clean up automatically.